kevinwortman/tuffix/vm-build-process.md

   - Upload the .ova to Google Drive
 10. Publish
   - Update the following documents:
-    - these VM build instructions
+    - these VM build instructions (the bold text, and filename in the shasum command above)
-    - installation instructions
+    - installation instructions (the Xubuntu version, VirtualBox version, and shasum)
     - Tuffix Students community (add a link)